Varieties With Ample Cotangent Bundle

-Projective algebraic varieties $X$ with ample cotangent bundle have many properties: the subvarieties of $X$ are all of general type; there are finitely many nonconstant rational maps from any fixed projective variety to $X$ (\cite{no}); if $X$ is defined over $\C$, any entire holomorphic mapping $\C\to X$ is constant (\cite{dem}, (3.1)); if $X$ is defined over a number field $K$, the set of $K$-rational points of $X$ is conjectured to be finite (\cite{mo1}).
+Projective algebraic varieties $X$ with ample cotangent bundle have many fascinating properties: the subvarieties of $X$ are all of general type, there are finitely many nonconstant rational maps from any fixed projective variety to $X$ (\cite{no}), if defined over the complex field, any entire holomorphic mapping $\C\to X$ is constant (\cite{dem}, (3.1)), if defined over a number field $K$, the set of $K$-rational points of $X$ is (conjecturally) finite (\cite{mo1}).

-Although these varieties are expected to be reasonably abundant, few concrete constructions are available.
+However, although these varieties have been studied by several authors (\cite{des}, \cite{mi}) and are expected to be reasonably abundant, few concrete constructions are available.

 The main result of this article, proved in section~\ref{s1}, is that {\em the intersection of at least $n/2$ sufficiently ample general hypersurfaces in an abelian variety of dimension $n$ has ample cotangent bundle.} This answers positively a question of Lazarsfeld.
 As a corollary, we obtain results about cohomology groups of sheaves of symmetric tensors on smooth subvarieties of abelian varieties.

-In section~\ref{s2}, mostly conjectural, we discuss analogous questions for complete intersections in the projective space.
+In section~\ref{s2}, we discuss analogous questions for complete intersections in the projective space.

 Finally, we present in section~\ref{s4} an unpublished result of Bogomolov which states that a general linear section of small dimension of a product of sufficiently many smooth projective varieties with big cotangent bundle has ample cotangent bundle.
 This shows in particular that the fundamental group of a smooth projective variety with ample cotangent bundle can be any group arising as the fundamental group of a smooth projective variety.